Centaur

 Schema FMC00.277 below contains illustrations of the Centaur from Greek and Roman cultures, the middle ages and in art with various examples from Botticelli and Odilon Redon).
 Chiron who was held in Greek mythology to be 'the wisest and justest of all the centaurs'.
 The second upper left illustration shows the 1st century AD fresco 'The education of Achilles by Chiron'.

-Schema FMC00.134 (see quote below) depicts the evolution of Man's astral body in the current Postatlantean epoch, linked to the development of the sentient, intellectual and consciousness soul.
-Compare also with schemas FMC00.013 and FMC00.129.
-See 1923-08-31-GA227.
+Schema FMC00.134: depicts the evolution of the human astral body in the Current Postatlantean epoch, linked to the development of the threefold soul; the sentient, intellectual and consciousness soul.

 Lecture coverage and references